Submission and Presentation Policies

 Proposal Review and Selection Process

 CIES 2021 will accept proposals for contributions in several session formats.
 Proposals for research papers, panels, roundtables and posters will undergo double blind-peer review.
 Proposals for pre-conference workshops, book launches and art exhibits will be reviewed by the CIES 2021 Program Committee.
 The mentoring workshops are reviewed by the New Scholars Committee.
 Details about session formats are provided in the full Call for Submissions.
 The submission deadline is October 14, 2020.
-Decision letters will be distributed in December 2020.
+Decision letters will be distributed on December 14, 2020.

 In order to promote wide participation, individuals may present only once in the research sessions that are double-blind reviewed – please make sure your name appears in only one submission for a paper presentation, panel session, poster, or roundtable (unless otherwise indicated or invited by the Program Committee).
 If you submit for another presenter, please make sure this is their only submission.
 Submissions in other formats (pre-conference workshops, book launches, art exhibits) and Standing Committee special sessions (New Scholars Committee workshops, the Gender and Education Symposium, and the UREAG invited session) do not count towards the presentation limit.
 Participants may be listed in the program more than once as a co-author (non-presenter), chair, organizer, or discussant.